jilliangmeehan/looore/content/Books/The Boar Princess.md

 There lived but a single lone wolf pup in that place.

 > [!jillian]
-> i have had so many theories over time about who the wolf pup is (pierro, varka, capitano — even childe, at one point) but none of them feel right. it doesn't help that the wolf pup isn't even mentioned in the version of this story that appears in [[The Little Witch and the Undying Fire]] — is it possible he was invented by the hexenzirkel for the story? why?
+> i have had so many theories over time about who the wolf pup is ([[pierro]], varka, capitano — even [[childe]], at one point) but none of them feel right. it doesn't help that the wolf pup isn't even mentioned in the version of this story that appears in [[The Little Witch and the Undying Fire]] — is it possible he was invented by the hexenzirkel for the story? why?

 ---